-Led by George Abbey, Baker Botts Senior Fellow in Space Policy, former director of Johnson Space Center and recipient of the Medal of Freedom, the Space Policy Program brings together experts from academia, government, industry and nongovernmental agencies and sponsors research, workshops, seminars and lectures covering a wide range of space-related topics from which public policy recommendations are generated.
-The Baker Institute and Baylor College of Medicine recently hosted the fifth International Space Medicine Summit, which gathered leading physicians, space biomedical scientists, engineers, astronauts and cosmonauts from the space-faring nations for high-level discussions about the research needed to prevent and/or mitigate the medical and biomedical challenges spacefarers experience in long-duration spaceflight.
+Led by George Abbey, senior fellow in space policy, former director of Johnson Space Center, and recipient of the Medal of Freedom, the Space Policy Program brings together experts from academia, government, industry and nongovernmental agencies and sponsors research, workshops, seminars and lectures covering a wide range of space-related topics from which public policy recommendations are generated.
+The Baker Institute and Baylor College of Medicine host the annual International Space Medicine Summit, which gathers leading physicians, space biomedical scientists, engineers, astronauts and cosmonauts from the space-faring nations for high-level discussions about the research needed to prevent and/or mitigate the medical and biomedical challenges spacefarers experience in long-duration spaceflight.

-From guests such as icons John Young, Joe Engle, Sally Ride and Vladimir Titov to modern-day heroes like Charles Bolden, Peggy Whitson, Leroy Chiao and Don Pettit, the Space Policy Program proudly continues to promote a relevant agenda to enhance the understanding of the principal issues facing policymakers and to shape the national space debate.
+Hosting guests such as astronauts John Young, Joe Henry Engle, Sally Ride, Charles Bolden and Peggy Whitson, and Russian cosmonauts Sergei Krikalev and Vladimir Titov, the Space Policy Program proudly continues to promote a relevant agenda to enhance the understanding of the principal issues facing policymakers and to shape the national space debate.